Deploy

 Resources

 The app loads all Simple Icon and Lucide Icon into memory.
-This makes the base memory usage about ~100 MB
+This makes the base memory usage about ~100 MB.
+Therefore, you should allocate at least 128 MB for request overhead.

 NAME MEM USAGE